Find Affordable College Courses

 Manhattan, KS

-With a ranking of #6, Kansas State University did quite well on this year’s most popular schools for electrical engineering students working on their master’s degree.
+Kansas State University did quite well in this year’s ranking of the most popular places for electrical engineering students to get a master’s degree.
+It came in at #6 on the list.
 K -State is a fairly large public school located in the small city of Manhattan.

 Of the 13 students majoring in EE at K -State, 85% are male and 15% are female.